benc-uk/dapr-store/README.md

 The following diagram shows all the components of the application and main interactions.
 It also highlights which Dapr API/feature (aka Dapr building block) is used and where.
 ![architecture diagram](./docs/img/design.png)

+## Dapr Interfaces & Building Blocks
+The application uses the following [Dapr Building Blocks](https://github.com/dapr/docs/tree/master/concepts#building-blocks) and APIs
+- **Service Invocation** — The API gateway calls the four main microservices using HTTP calls to [Dapr service invocation](https://github.com/dapr/docs/blob/master/concepts/service-invocation/README.md).
+This provides retries, mTLS and service discovery.
+- **State** — State is held for users and orders using the [Dapr state management API](https://github.com/dapr/docs/blob/master/concepts/state-management/README.md).
+The state provider used is Redis, however any other provider could be plugged in without any application code changes.
+- **Pub/Sub** — The submission of new orders through the cart service, is decoupled from the order processing via pub/sub messaging and the [Dapr pub/sub messaging API](https://github.com/dapr/docs/blob/master/concepts/publish-subscribe-messaging/README.md).
+New orders are placed on a topic as messages, to be collected by the orders service.
+This allows the orders service to independently scale and separates our reads & writes
+- **Output Bindings** — To communicate with downstream & 3rd party systems, the [Dapr Bindings API](https://github.com/dapr/docs/blob/master/concepts/bindings/README.md) is used.
+This allows the store to carry out tasks such as saving order details into external storage (e.g. Azure Blob) and notify uses with emails via SendGrid
+- **Middleware** — To be added later, e.g. to provide rate limiting, and possibly JWT validation

 # Components
 The major components and microservices that make up the Dapr Store system are described here